t8s1n/TaskSquirrel/README.md

 Submitted by: **66377**

-**Task Squirrel** is an app that ... [shows users a list of tasks for the user to complete.
-Once completed users wil take and post photos that show where theyre taken on a map.]
+**Task Squirrel** is an app that shows users a list of tasks for the user to complete.
+Once completed users wil take and post photos that show where theyre taken on a map.

 Time spent: **2** hours spent in total